 The B Corp community – and indeed all the other communities gathering in the name of inspiring positive change – can be the rehearsal stage for the many conversations we still need to have with our politicians, those controlling capital markets and with other businesses unable to see a possible alternative.

 Our hope is to provide a “rehearsal stage” for women who want to lead with confidence and courage – in the here and now, and in both the big and small.
-We invite anyone curious about finding out more to join us online for a participatory webinar about the programme on either 30 October 2019 or 13 November 2019.

 Whether in the B Corp community, She Leads Change or other communities of change, I look forward to hearing more conversations that continue to broaden and become about our common system.